Mohitsaroya/IceBreaker/README.md

     BUTTON_WIDTH:

         Type: int
-        Purpose: Specifies the width of the buttons in the game window.
+        Purpose: Specify the width of the buttons in the game window.

     BUTTON_HEIGHT: